kevlie/Feeding-Canadian-Kids/d1/product-and-planning.md

 We have a fun and relaxed working culture.

 Communications:
 For communication within team, we will mainly use Facebook Messenger to discuss and share things, and whenever a group member has a problem, other members can answer and help.
-Also, we will also use Trello to keep track of tasks and the progress of each group member.
+Also, we will use Trello to keep track of tasks and the progress of each group member.
 For communication with our partner, we agreed to meet in person once every two weeks on Wednesdays.
 During each meeting, we will ask our project partner when she’s available next time to meet up and book a room in Gerstein in advance and meet there.
 In addition, we will send emails when there is something that we have to communicate with the partner to make sure that we are on the right track.

 Meetings: